 42. The ISO group will verify that they can use the WorldSID 50th percentile dummy archive website to store data from the WorldSID 5th percentile dummy.
-Dynamic Research Inc. can provide a simple data archival resource for the group, but there will still need to be some sort of data review to ensure the quality of the information.
-This discussion continues.
+Dynamic Research Inc. can provide a simple data archive resource for the group, but there will still be a need for some sort of data review to ensure the quality of the information.
+This discussion continues